 From the above information, the letter of credit is made.
 The letter of credit must have all the correct information.
 There cannot even be a typographical error.
 This is because during the instrumentation, whatever is written in the letter of credit is final, and it cannot be changed.
 For example – if the seller’s name is Rick Corp., but the bank makes a typo and issues the L/C in the name of Rik Corp., then the seller won’t be able to use this L/C to collect his payment.

 Therefore the buyer and seller must thoroughly check the letter of credit before accepting it from the bank.

 Step-3 – Shipment and Documentation

-After the letter of credit is received and accepted, the Ibraham manufactures the goods and prepares for shipment.
-Now is the time when the Ibraham must fulfill all his obligations.
-These requirements are mentioned in the letter of credit, and it includes clauses such as – shipping goods at or before the delivery date, meeting all the packing requirements and other pre-shipping instructions, loading, and shipping from the instructed ports, etc.
+After the letter of credit is received and accepted, the Ibraham manufactures the goods and prepares them for shipment.
+Now is the time when Ibraham must fulfill all his obligations.
+These requirements are mentioned in the letter of credit, and it includes clauses such as – shipping goods at or before the delivery date, meeting all the packing requirements and other pre-shipping instructions, loading and shipping from the instructed ports, etc.

 Along with the shipping procedure, a set of documents is made.
-These documents include –
+These documents include:

 - Packing List

 - Inspection certificates and any others as mentioned in the letter of credit